albertogobbo-25h/25h_front_replet/replit.md

 - **Form Protection**: User input in critical forms is protected against accidental resets.
 - **Business Rule**: The system exclusively supports Pessoa Jurídica (CNPJ).
 - **Edge Functions**: All Supabase Edge Function calls use `supabase.functions.invoke()` for automatic URL resolution, authentication header injection, and consistent error handling.
+- **Subscription Business Rules**:
+  - **Coexistence**: Can have one ATIVA and one PENDENTE subscription simultaneously (upgrade/renewal scenario)
+  - **Activation by Payment**: When payment is confirmed, PENDENTE becomes ATIVA and previous ATIVA is cancelled
+  - **Validity Projection**:
+    - If there's ATIVA non-free subscription: new validity = old.data_validade + period
+    - If there's ATIVA free or no subscription: new validity = today + period
+  - **Subscription Creation**: User can create new subscription anytime (expired free or not)
+  - **Cancellation**: User can cancel ATIVA or PENDENTE; when cancelling PENDENTE, associated charge is also cancelled
+  - **Suspensa**: Occurs when subscription expires; user can start new cycle creating PENDENTE + charge
+  - **Idempotency**: Webhook must be idempotent (repeated calls return 200 without side effects)

 ## External Dependencies
 - **Supabase**: Authentication (email/password, Google OAuth) and PostgreSQL database.